The Digitalist Papers series presents an array of possible futures that the AI revolution might produce.

 Just as the Federalist Papers of the 18th century analyzed the great challenges of the day and provided a roadmap of institutional innovation for the young nation, today, we need a similar ambition of imagination.

 The Digitalist Papers aims to bridge domains and disciplines by assembling experts from multiple fields—including economics, law, technology, management, and political science—alongside industry, and civil society leaders.
-The series is curated by renowned scholars and leaders Erik Brynjolfsson, Alex "Sandy" Pentland, Nathaniel Persily, and Condoleezza Rice, and features contributions from 19 thought leaders who bring their unique disciplinary expertise.

 In the first volume of The Digitalist Papers series, contributors were invited to apply their disciplinary tools and domain expertise to address two key questions: